bsorrentino/java2typescript/README.md

 ## Description

-Basic idea is to develop a Project by mixing Java & Javascript code or even all in Javascript relying on the  [Nashorn Javascript engine](http://www.oracle.com/technetwork/articles/java/jf14-nashorn-2126515.html) embedded in JDK from Java8.
-This powerful engine enable Javascript language in JVM and allows to access to every java class either from JDK and external JAR(s) in a pretty straightforward way.
+Basic idea is to develop a Project by mixing Java & Javascript code (or completely in Javascript) relying on the [Nashorn Javascript engine](http://www.oracle.com/technetwork/articles/java/jf14-nashorn-2126515.html) or [Rhino javascript engine](https://github.com/mozilla/rhino).
+This powerful engines enable Javascript language in JVM and they allow to access to every java class present in classpath in a pretty straightforward way.
 That's cool, the Javascript is very easy to learn, but the question are :
  1. _Is it possible develop a complete and well structured Javascript application ?_
  1. _Developing in Javascript on JVM is as productive as programming in Java ?_